-configuring MySQL
+Configuring MySQL

-during the base installation you will need to set up MySQL. please make sure you leave the password blank and remove all remote logins, as well as reload all privilege tables.
+During the base installation you will need to set up MySQL.
+Please make sure you leave the password blank and remove all remote logins, as well as reload all privilege tables.

 Enter current password for root (enter for none):

-do not enter anything here
+Do not enter anything here

 Change the root password?
 [Y/n]

-press "n" to this
+Press "n" to this

 Remove anonymous users?
 [Y/n]

-press "Y" here
+Press "Y" here

 Disallow root login remotely?
 [Y/n]

-press "Y" here
+Press "Y" here

 Remove test database and access to it?
 [Y/n]

-press "Y" here
+Press "Y" here

 Reload privilege tables now?
 [Y/n]

-press "Y" here
+Press "Y" here

-once the mariadb installation completes you will see some other dependencies being installed. be sure to let the installer run and install all the other dependencies. the asterisk configuration and installation should take 3-5 minutes to complete.
+Once the mariadb installation completes, you will see some other dependencies being installed.
+Be sure to let the installer run and install all the other dependencies.
+The asterisk configuration and installation should take 3-5 minutes to complete.

-the installer will show the asterisk menuselect options once asterisk has been successfully configured. please select the default settings here and then use "Save & Exit".
+The installer will show the asterisk menu; select options once the asterisk has been successfully configured.
+Please select the default settings here and then use "Save & Exit".

-you should then see asterisk continuing to build for some time followed by the installation script changing the folder permissions and networking setup according to lineblocs requirements.
+You should then see an asterisk continuing to build for some time, followed by the installation script changing the folder permissions and networking setup according to lineblocs requirements.

-once all of this is completed you should get a confirmation that the lineblocs base installation was completed successfully.
+Once all of this is completed; you should get a confirmation that the lineblocs base installation was completed successfully.

-you can then continue to install lineblocs using the web installer.
+You can then continue to install lineblocs using the web installer.

 Running the web Installer

-the lineblocs web installer includes a set of steps that help you configure the database, and asterisk for usage with lineblocs. when you downloaded the lineblocs code the installer was also downloaded. to run the web installer please use the following command:
+The lineblocs web installer includes steps that help you configure the database and asterisk for usage with lineblocs.
+When you downloaded the lineblocs code, the installer will automatically download.
+To run the web installer, please use the following command:

 ./start_web_installer.sh

-you will be then given an address to use in your browser. please go to the URL in your browser to complete the web installation.
+You will be then given an address to use in your browser.
+Please go to the URL in your browser to complete the web installation.

-step 1 - requirements check
+Step 1 - Requirements check

-lineblocs installer will try to check if the requirements for lineblocs are met. you should have a screen as shown below. all the requirements will need to match in order for lineblocs to be installed correctly.
+Lineblocs installer will try to check if the requirements for lineblocs are met.
+You should have a screen as shown below.
+All the requirements will need to match for lineblocs to be installed correctly.

-if the requirements look ok please click "Start Installation"
+If the all requirements are provided, please click "Start Installation."

-step 2 - database configuration
+Step 2 - Database configuration

-you will need to set up a database for lineblocs to work correctly. at this point in the tutorial we have already installed mariadb server as well as have set up the root account with no password. you can use the root account to create a new database called "lineblocs" with a username/password of your choice. the new database user will be assigned to the lineblocs database and also used in the lineblocs backend.
+You will need to set up a database for lineblocs to work correctly.
+At this point in the tutorial, we have already installed mariadb server and set up the root account with no password.
+You can use the root account to create a new database called "lineblocs" with a username/password of your choice.
+The new database user will be assigned to the lineblocs database and also used in the lineblocs backend.

-below is an example of how you might want to set up the database.
+Below is an example of how you might want to set up the database.

 root account configuration

-this sets up the main admin account you will use to log in to the Lineblocs portal. this is also the main account or the "super" admin account that is given all permissions in the system.
+This sets up the main admin account you will use to log in to the Lineblocs portal.
+This is also the main account or the "super" admin account that has all permissions in the system.

-step 5 - Config Setup
+Step 3 - Config Setup

-some steps will be required to update the asterisk and Apache config to work with laravel. please follow steps below to complete Asterisk/Apache setup.
+Some steps will be required to update the asterisk and Apache config to work with laravel.
+Please follow the steps below to complete Asterisk/Apache setup.

-step 6 - install as linux service
+Step 4 - Install as Linux service

-in order to run the lineblocs backend you will need to install lineblocs as a linux service. please continue to follow steps as they are mentioned.
+To run the lineblocs backend, you will need to install lineblocs as a Linux service.
+Please continue to follow the steps as they are listed below.

-once you have done this lineblocs should be installed and enabled as a systemd process.
+Once you have done this, lineblocs should be installed and enabled as a system process.

-if you are having issues you you can verify lineblocs is running on the linux instance by using the command below:
+If you are having issues, you can verify lineblocs is running on the linux instance by using the command below:

 ps aux | grep 'lineblocs'

-you should see output similar to the following:
+You should see output similar to the following:

 root 18665 0.0 5.4 1051036 46128 ?
 Ssl 06:45 0:00 /usr/sbin/lineblocs